ByteRookie/Efoilguide/README.md

 # Online Efoil Guide

 A community‑maintained directory of eFoil spots.
 The site loads all location data from [`data/locations.csv`](data/locations.csv) and renders it in a filterable table and map.
+If you’re just looking for spot information, head to https://efoil.guide; the sections below are for contributors.

 ## Preview